-Depending on the majors, it may mean a lot more credits.
-Or overlapping harder classes, because both have to be taken, and there are only so many semesters in your college career.
+Depending on the majors, it may mean a lot more credits or overlapping harder classes, because both have to be taken.
 This means more stress.
 If you’re already stressing out about school, work, and extra-curricular activities, adding another major may not be for you.

 Some majors have research or internship requirements.
 Fitting those in might get difficult when you add not only more classes, but requirements for another major.
-You might be able to get some requirements waved, or have them count for both, but you might not.
-Talk to an advisor in both majors before you decide.
+You might be able to get some requirements waived, or have them count for both, but you might not.
+Talk to advisors in both majors before you decide.

 Additionally, with your attention split, you might not put as much effort into either, as you might for just one major.
 You have to ask yourself if you can manage your time to do as well in all your classes, or if your grades are going to take a dip.
 If so, is it worth it?

 If you’re thinking about doubling:

 Talk to your current advisor, make an appointment with a career counselor, or set up an appointment with someone in your potential major’s advising center.